Back to all guides

 Lift cue

-A tiny fabric tab, loose thread edge, label, or lace edge shows that the fabric is meant to move.
+A tiny fabric tab, short thread edge, label, or lace edge shows that the fabric is meant to move.
+If the cue looks like loose damage, trim it and use a clearer tab.

 Side hinge Best for the version in this guide.
 Keep the free edge easy to lift and avoid placing the hinge tight against the spine.